Cochlear Implant Surgery

 A cochlear implant is a small electronic device that electrically stimulates the cochlear

-inner ear during a surgery.
-A thin wire and small electrodes leads to the cochlea,
+implanted in the inner ear during a surgery.
+A thin wire and small electrodes leads

-which is part of the inner ear.
-The wire sends signals to the auditory nerve.
-This
+to the cochlea, which is part of the inner ear.
+The wire sends signals to the auditory

-is the nerve that sends sound impulses to the brain.
-A cochlear implant helps give
+nerve.
+This is the nerve that sends sound impulses to the brain.
+A cochlear implant

-a person a sense of sounds.
+helps give a person a sense of sounds.
 It doesn't restore hearing to normal.
-But it can help
+But it

-a person understand speech and noises in the environment.
+can help a person understand speech and noises around them.

 You and your healthcare provider may think about a cochlear implant if your hearing